soilwise-he/SoilWise-documentation/tech/docs/technical_components/ingestion.md

 ### Duplicates / Conflicts

 A resource can be described in multiple Catalogues, identified by a common identifier.
 Each of the harvested instances may contain duplicate, alternative or conflicting statements about the resource.
 SoilWise Repository aims to persist a copy of the harvested content (also to identify if the remote source has changed).
-The Harvester component itself will not evaluate duplicities/conflicts between records.
+The Harvester component itself will not evaluate duplicities/conflicts between records, this will be resolved by the [Interlinker component](interlinker.md).

 An aim of this exersice is also to understand in which repoitories a certain resource is advertised.